 If you are considering joining the Army this year or are currently employed by the Army, you will see a new fitness test by the end of the fiscal year (October 2019).
 In fact, many units have been testing it out this past year already.

 Here's everything you need to know to excel at the new fitness test.
 If you are not used to lifting weights, you will.
-You will not have to do sit-ups, but the hanging knee ups are no joke on the core and the grip.
-If you thought you might not have to run 2 miles -- well, you still have to do that too.
-But there are some fun new exercises too:
+You will not have to do sit-ups, but the hanging knee-ups are no joke on the core and the grip.
+If you thought you might not have to run two miles -- well, you still have to do that, too.
+But there are some fun new exercises, too:

-The new Army Combat Fitness Test (ACFT) will replace the older Army Physical Fitness Test (APFT) Pushups, Situps, 2 mile run test done since the early 1980's.
-The new test is a result of the Army identifying specific warrior tasks and battle drills (WTBD) that enhance a Soldier's readiness on the battlefield.
-The comparison of the two tests are night and day as the tactical fitness elements tested with the ACFT will be muscular strength/power, cardiovascular endurance, muscle stamina, core strength/stamina, and speed/agility.
+The new Army combat fitness test (ACFT) will replace the older Army physical fitness test (APFT), which originated in the early 1980s and included push-ups, sit-ups and a two-mile run.
+The new test is a result of the Army's identifying specific warrior tasks and battle drills (WTBD) that enhance a soldier's readiness on the battlefield.
+The comparison of the two tests are night and day; the tactical fitness elements tested with the ACFT will be muscular strength/power, cardiovascular endurance, muscle stamina, core strength/stamina and speed/agility.

 The New ACFT

 By October 2020, the ACFT will become fully implemented and will replace the APFT.
 The events are the following list:

 1. Leg tuck: This is also known at the hanging knee-up.
 Hang from a pull-up bar using an alternating grip and bring your knees up to touch your elbows.
 No time limit -- just push yourself until you fail.
 You get max points if you can do 25.
 The minimum to pass is three.

 2. Standing power throw: This is a backward toss with a 10-pound medicine ball, measured by how far your throw it behind you.
 The toss is measured in centimeters.
 The minimum standard is 450 cm (14.5 feet), and maxing the points requires a 1,400cm throw (45.9 feet).